The Israelites could not miss, ignore, or misinterpret God’s guidance on the journey from their Egyptian homes to the

 God wanted the Israelites to recognize his greatness, trust his goodness, and understand the uniqueness of their relationship with him.
 He wanted them to realize that their future success would be primarily his doing, not theirs.
 He wanted them to avoid self-sufficiency.

 God also wanted to establish a legacy that would justify faith in him forever.
 He wanted future Israelite generations to remember how he rescued their forefathers so that they would trust him amid their afflictions.

 God used the Israelite journey out of Egypt, and their subsequent distress at the Red Sea, for these purposes.

 Likewise, God uses our suffering to fulfill multiple purposes.
-He wants us to be successful—as he defines success—in the pursuit of our divine destiny, but he does not want our ascendance to lessen our dependence on him.
+He wants us to succeed— according to his definition of success—as we fulfill our divine destiny, but he does not want our ascendance to lessen our dependence on him.

 God wants us to understand the eternal significance of our relationship with him.
 He wants us to revere him beyond a superficial level and love him unconditionally.
 He wants us to recognize that he is the person who is ultimately responsible for our achievements, not us.
 He wants us to avoid self-sufficiency.

 God also wants to build a message about his trustworthiness into our lives so we can share it with those within our circle of influence.
-He wants them to be aware of his faithfulness to us so that they will trust him during their distress.
+He wants them to know about his faithfulness to us so they will trust him during their distress.